Here’s a LinkedIn tip that 90%+ of people aren’t using which generates amazing results for the 10% who are:

 This selection is totally personal so it’s hard to put a formula against.
 It may take some searching, but an image that speaks to who you are is so much better than the boring default that everyone else has.

 Here are some examples I grabbed from a few minutes of searching on Unsplash – they all match LinkedIn’s guidelines, so feel free to download them.
-I’ll show you how you can edit them in just a sec:
+If you’re on mobile, you can access the entire Unsplash image library using a free app called Instasize.
+I’ll show you how to edit them in just a minute:

 I personally like bright, multicolored images.
 This gives off serious creative vibes and is guaranteed to grab attention.
 I might throw some text on top of it but it’s a great option!